clastix/kamaji/docs/content/concepts.md

 Goals and scope may vary as the project evolves.

 ## Tenant Control Plane
-What makes Kamaji special is that the Control Plane of a _“tenant cluster”_ is just one or more regular pods running in a namespace of the _“admin cluster”_ instead of a dedicated set of Virtual Machines.
-This solution makes running control planes at scale cheaper and easier to deploy and operate.
+Kamaji is special because the Control Planes of the _“tenant cluster”_ are regular pods running in a namespace of the _“admin cluster”_ instead of a dedicated set of Virtual Machines.
+This solution makes running Control Planes at scale cheaper and easier to deploy and operate.
 The Tenant Control Plane components are packaged in the same way they are running in bare metal or virtual nodes.
 We leverage the `kubeadm` code to set up the control plane components as they were running on their own server.
 The unchanged images of upstream `kube-apiserver`, `kube-scheduler`, and `kube-controller-manager` are used.

 High Availability and rolling updates of the Tenant Control Plane pods are provided by a regular Deployment.
 Autoscaling based on the metrics is available.
 A Service is used to espose the Tenant Control Plane outside of the _“admin cluster”_.
-The `LoadBalancer` service type is used, `NodePort` and `ClusterIP` with an Ingress Controller are still viable options, depending on the case.
+The `LoadBalancer` service type is used, `NodePort` and `ClusterIP` are other viable options, depending on the case.

 Kamaji offers a [Custom Resource Definition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) to provide a declarative approach of managing a Tenant Control Plane.
 This *CRD* is called `TenantControlPlane`, or `tcp` in short.